aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-gaussian-wiener-filters-color-image/_index.md

 ---
-title: Convert PSD to GIF: Apply Gaussian and Wiener Filters for Color Images with Aspose.PSD for Java
+title: Convert PSD to GIF - Apply Gaussian and Wiener Filters for Color Images with Aspose.PSD for Java
 linktitle: Apply Gaussian and Wiener Filters for Color Images
 second_title: Aspose.PSD Java API
 description: Learn how to convert PSD to GIF using Aspose.PSD for Java by applying Gaussian and Wiener filters for stunning visual results.